openbridge/wordpress/README.md

 PHP_FPM_PORT=9000
 ```

-There is only one you will need to edit, which is `NGINX_SERVER_NAME`.
+If you did not set DNS via `USERDATA` then there is only one place you will need to edit, which is `NGINX_SERVER_NAME`.
 You will likely see the AWS default.
 We default to the name assigned by AWS which would look like `ec2-22-123-98-217.compute-1.amazonaws.com`.
 You need to change this to reflect your actual domain name (not the AWS one).
 You do this by setting `NGINX_SERVER_NAME`.

 * `NGINX_SERVER_NAME` sets the default server name in `nginx.conf` and a few other locations.
 If you do not set this it will default to `localhost`.
 Typically this will be your domain name like `www.openbridge.com`.
 Note: Incorrectly setting a server name can create issues as many parts of the service rely on this matching your domain.